 Note: The Threshold mode we use is the first of the 3 icons (yellow box, figure above): the complete waveform represents having both an upper and lower threshold.
 Choose each of the other icons to understand how they control thresholding.

 - Press Next on the bottom right of the Segment 3D panel to continue.
-(You can go back without losing anything). - You are now on Step 2/3: Initialization mode clustering approach can use converging evidence from all of the images to identify the lesion.
-Clustering may also do a better job than thresholding of identifying regions that are heterogenous and thus not well defined by thresholding.
+(You can go back without losing anything). - You are now on Step 2/3: Initialization mode

 An Alternative: Clustering to Isolate the Lesion